Historic Oakwood

 Shopping Centers, Restaurants near Historic Oakwood

-• City Market: A historic market area with unique shops and restaurants
+• City Market: A historic market area with unique shops and restaurants.

-• Seaboard Station: A shopping and dining complex with a mix of local and national retailers
+• Seaboard Station: A shopping and dining complex with a mix of local and national retailers.

-Healthcare Facilities and Emergency Services in 27601
+Healthcare Facilities and Emergency Services

 Historic Oakwood's Location Overview